AndriiKodola/MiniHeureka_TD_BE/README.md

 # MiniHeureka_TD_BE
-Minimized version of a offer comparison site
+Back end part of a minimized version of a offer comparison site